Legal

 AI Processing Boundaries

-When you initiate an AI request, a de-identified summary is sent to Anthropic.
+When you initiate an AI request, a sanitized summary is sent to Bedrock.
 The summary includes your age in whole years (never the full birth date), gender, diagnoses, current body weight, aggregated seizure statistics, medication names and dosages, and structured clinical notes — identified only by an anonymous internal account identifier, never by name, email, phone, or address.
+Even though Bedrock operates under a BAA, we apply this minimization as defense-in-depth.

-When a caregiver or clinician accesses a patient’s data through N1 Precision Clinical or Trials, AI features require the patient’s explicit aiProcessingConsent.
-Without consent, AI features are completely disabled for that patient’s data.
+When you share your data with a caregiver or clinician through delegated access, AI features on that shared data require your explicit AI processing consent.
+Without consent, AI features are completely disabled for that data.
 This consent is separate from the general Data Sharing grant and can be revoked at any time from Settings.

 All AI-generated outputs are informational only and do not constitute medical advice, diagnosis, or treatment recommendations.
 You should always consult your healthcare provider before making decisions based on AI-generated summaries.